yuriiormson/dummy-pdf-sizegen/README.md

 - Fractional input (e.g. `47.7` or `47,7`) is treated as *binary MiB* (1 MiB = 1,048,576 bytes).

 ## Output
-- The generated file is written as `dummy.pdf` in the project root by default.
+- The generated file is written as `dummy.pdf` in the project root, and then renamed to include its size, like `dummy-48-86MB.pdf`.
 - The program prints a friendly block with:
   - Bytes
   - Binary (MiB)